 Customized reporting and one size fits all reporting

 The goal with any app, program or process is easy and wide acceptance and adoption.
-Everything costs money, and slow or partial adoption of anything new means you’ve wasted time and money.
-You need everyone who should be on board to be on board and as quickly as possible.
+Everything costs money.
+Slow or partial adoption of anything new means you’ve wasted your time and money.